Table Of Contents

 - It increases the chance of multiple births if more than one embryo is moved to the uterus.
-A pregnancy with multiple fetuses carries some risks like early labor or lower birth weight than a single fetus pregnancy.
+A pregnancy with multiple fetuses carries risks like early labor or lower birth weight than a single fetus.

 - Ovarian induction medications can cause ovarian hyperstimulation syndrome so that ovaries become painful and swollen.

 - The aspirating needle used to collect eggs may cause bleeding, infection, or damage to the bladder.

 - Ectopic pregnancy: The ectopic pregnancy rate for women who use IVF treatment is about 2% to 5%.

 - Miscarriage risk: The rate of miscarriage for women who used IVF treatment ranges between 15% to 25 %.